 Blockchain technology revolutionizes healthcare

 The rapid evolution of blockchain technology is revolutionizing the healthcare industry, and many companies are beginning to integrate this technology into their organizations.
-This includes not just pharma companies, but also hospitals, healthcare services, and other medical institutions, due to the fact that blockchain technology resolves problems faster and more efficiently.
+This includes not just pharma companies, but also hospitals, healthcare services, and other medical institutions.
+Blockchain technology is helping such organizations resolve problems faster and more efficiently.